 4. Pho Chhu suspension bridge: This colourful bridge is the longest in Bhutan – though I am terrified of heights and barely made it across (and back), local people regularly cross the bridge on a daily basis – sometimes with herds of cattle!

 Paro Valley is one of the widest in Bhutan and is home to more than 100 old monasteries and temples.
 It is also the location of Paro International Airport – make sure you check out the dedicated airport view point where you can watch the hair-raising plane landings!
-Paro is also where you will find the mind-blowing Tiger’s Nest Monastery.
+Paro is also where you will find the mind-blowing Tiger’s Nest Monastery in addition to some other essential Bhutan sightseeing landmarks.

 1. Paro Dzong: Paro Dzong (or Ringpung Dzong) is a complex of courtyards and buildings where you will find beautiful frescoes (make sure your guide tells you about the difference between a bull on a rope and a tiger on a chain), meditation halls and prayer wheels.